jayminiTemkar/Excel-Sales-and-Finance-Analytics/README.md

 1. Create Profit and Loss (P&L) reports by Fiscal Year
 2. Create Profit and Loss (P&L) reports by Markets
-3. Create Profit and Loss (P&L) reports by _Fiscal Months
+3. Create Profit and Loss (P&L) reports

 Purpose of sales analytics: Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
 Importance of analyzing Finance data: Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.